 In the immediate vicinity of Vlissingen you can make wonderful hikes and cycling trips.
 Especially the area along the dunes is worth the effort.
 The region inside (and between) the dunes and the beaches is a wonderful scenic area including picturesque villages, farms, meadows, fields and little narrow polder roads.
 This region is also known as ‘the garden of Walcheren’.
 There are various cycling routes through the surrounding area.
 A footpath goes from Vlissingen to Zoutelande almost without interruption.
 Enough possibilities to discover the vicinity in a sporty way!

 In almost no time you can travel from Vlissingen to Zeeuws-Vlaanderen by taking the ferry.
-Or you can reach the Flemish monumental cities Brugge and Gent through the Westerscheldetunnel by car in about an hour driving.
+Or you can reach the Flemish monumental cities Brugge and Ghent through the Westerscheldetunnel by car in about an hour driving.